 So, the target dashboard table will contain four types of formulas.

-Moreover, if we want to refresh data periodically, we have to record a macro to refresh tables and call the macro on timer events.
+Moreover, we should record a macro to refresh tables and call the macro on timer events if we want to refresh data periodically.

-Just use the RTD formula to get and refresh database data like this:
+Just use RTD formulas to get and refresh database data like this: